Understanding Food Cravings: 6 Key Reasons Explained

 Another common trigger is being around other people who are eating.

-If you know you’ll be tempted to eat if you see other people eating, try to eat before you go out or bring your own food with you.
+If you know you’ll be tempted to eat if you see other people eating, try to eat before you go out or bring your food with you.

 By becoming aware of your triggers, you can avoid them and hopefully overcome your food cravings for good!